March 5, 2020 4:38 PM

 Hand sanitizing stations have been set up in areas around the Port.

-Regular monthly Board of Commissioners meetings are currently being held online via GoToMeeting.
+Regular monthly Board of Commissioners meetings have been moved from the Board Room to the cruise terminal locate don the 2nd floor of the Marine Office Complex.
 We will be accepting public comments/questions online or by mail.
 A submission form will be published on our website in the "Agenda and Minutes" page a week before the meeting.

 The port reception desk and lobby on 6th floor of the Marine Office Building is open to the public from 8:30 AM AM to 5:00 PM.